 Radiative fluxes are key drivers of surface-atmosphere heat exchanges in cities.
-Here the first year-long (December 2012 - November 2013) measurements of the full radiation balance for a dense urban site in Shanghai are presented, collected with a net radiometer CNR4 mounted 80 m above ground.
-Clear sky incoming shortwave radiation (K{\downarrow}) (median daytime maxima) ranges from 575 W m-2 in winter to 875 W m-2 in spring, with cloud cover reducing the daily maxima by about 160 W m-2.
-The median incoming longwave radiation daytime maxima is 305 and 468 W m-2 in winter and summer, respectively, with increases of 30 and 15 W m-2 for cloudy conditions.
-The effect of air quality is evident: 'haze' conditions decrease hourly median K{\downarrow} by 11.3%.
-The midday (11:00 -13:00 LST) clear sky surface albedo (α) is 0.128, 0.141, 0.143 and 0.129 for winter, spring, summer and autumn, respectively. α varies with solar elevation and azimuth angle due to heterogeneity of the urban surface.
+Here the first yearlong (December 2012-November 2013) measurements of the full radiation balance for a dense urban site in Shanghai, China, are presented, collected with a CNR4 net radiometer mounted 80 m above ground.
+Clearsky incoming shortwave radiation K{\downarrow} (median daytime maxima) ranges from 575 W m-2 in winter to 875 W m-2 in spring, with cloud cover reducing the daily maxima by about 160 W m-2.
+The median incoming longwave radiation daytime maxima are 305 and 468 W m-2 in winter and summer, respectively, with increases of 30 and 15 W m-2 for cloudy conditions.
+The effect of air quality is evident: haze conditions decrease hourly median K{\downarrow} by 11.3%.
+The midday (1100-1300 LST) clear-sky surface albedo α is 0.128, 0.141, 0.143, and 0.129 for winter, spring, summer, and autumn, respectively.
+The value of α varies with solar elevation and azimuth angle because of the heterogeneity of the urban surface.
 In winter, shadows play an important role in decreasing α in the late afternoon.
 For the site, the bulk α is 0.14.
-The NARP/SUEWS land surface model reproduces the radiation components at this site well, a promising result for applications elsewhere.
-These observations help to fill the gap of long-term radiation measurements in East Asian and low-latitude cities quantifying the effects of season, cloud cover and air quality.
+The Net All-Wave Radiation Parameterization Scheme/Surface Urban Energy and Water Balance Scheme (NARP/SUEWS) land surface model reproduces the radiation components at this site well, which is a promising result for applications elsewhere.
+These observations help to fill the gap of long-term radiation measurements in East Asian and low-latitude cities, quantifying the effects of season, cloud cover, and air quality.